frvillegas/frvillegas.github.io/content/writing/hamilton.md

 The following article on the discovery of the quaternions by Hamilton was my main contribution to the magazine.
 I read Hamilton's letter to his son on the story in the preface to his collected works and found it fascinating.
-I still remember being really struck but how well it captured the way a mathematical problem can take over your self and how relevant insights can strike at random (*...an under-current thought was going through my mind...*).
+I still remember being really struck by how well it captured the way a mathematical problem can take over your self and how relevant insights can strike at random (*...an under-current thought was going through my mind...*).